 - Supports PD 3.0* specification, provides up to 100W to power/charge Laptops, Notebooks, and other peripheral devices

-*Note: The computer and power adapter must support PD 3.0 specification, otherwise the dock will reset when power delivery is disconnected
+*Note: The computer and power adapter must support PD 3.0 specification, otherwise the dock will reset when power delivery is disconnected.
+USB-C power adapter is not included

 - Acts as a laptop stand and Tablet/Cell phone holder with handy flip-up stand, non-slip top and bottom surfaces ensures that devices are stable and protected